Pelosi clings to impeachment articles, demands McConnell release trial plan

 “Never, never in the history of our country has there been an impeachment trial in which the Senate was denied the ability to hear from witnesses, yet the Republican leader seems intent on violating that precedent and denying critical evidence to this body and to the American people,” Schumer said, adding that McConnell has “no intention to be impartial.”

 The House, last month, voted to adopt two articles of impeachment against the president—abuse of power and obstruction of Congress.
-Pelosi, after the vote, said she wanted reassurances that the Senate would hold a fair trial before sending over the articles of the Senate to begin proceedings.
+Pelosi, after the vote, said she wanted reassurances that the Senate would hold a fair trial before sending the articles.

 If and when Pelosi transmits the articles to the Senate, she would pick Democratic House impeachment “managers” to prosecute the case against the president.